nbishtawi/Term-Deposit-Marketing/README.md

 **Term Deposit Marketing Prediction** is a machine learning project that predicts whether a customer will subscribe to a term deposit based on demographic, financial, and campaign-related features.
 The project applies classification models, class imbalance techniques, and interpretability methods to support marketing decision-making.

-This project was originally developed in a notebook called *Assignment 2 Final Workbook.ipynb* and has now been renamed and documented for clarity and reproducibility.

 Note: The dataset (term-deposit-marketing-2020.csv) is **not included** in this repository due to proprietary restrictions.

 ---